cap-js/docs/cds/aspects.md

 [Some of such common reuse aspects are already covered by `@sap/cds/common`.](common) {.learn-more}

-Consumers would then flexible use these reuse aspects like so:
+Consumers would then flexibly use these reuse aspects like so:

 ```cds
 using { cuid, managed, tracked, extensible, temporal } from 'your-base-classes';